 Images: Amaal Said

 Forgotten Black Essex was conceived, written and produced by Elsa James as a pilot project funded through a research and development grant from Arts Council England, with an additional small grant from Southend-on-Sea Borough Council.
-With partnership support from Metal, Take the Space and Autograph ABP, and collaborative support from S I Martin: researcher, Andy Delaney: moving images, Amaal Said: still images and Gareth Jones: sound recordist.
+Partnership support from Metal, Take the Space and Autograph ABP, and collaborative support from S I Martin: researcher; Andy Delaney: moving images; Amaal Said: still images and Gareth Jones: sound recordist.